kyuheejo/or-scheduling-tool/README.md

 | IsPreferred | Checks soft constraints (e.g. preferred ratio / preferred staffs) |
 | Calculate Cost | calculates the number of attendings required for the given building based on the allowed ratio/rules |

+  In order to assign the right numbers of staffings to each building given a budget of CRNAs, Residents, and Solo Attendings, I applied **Tabu Search**, a heuristic algorithm, to randomly assign numbers to each building and performing local search to search for neighbors that are superior solution.

 ## What is Tabu Search?